What are Python.Comp and Blockly.Comp?

 There are four streams catering to students of varying ability and interest: Newbies, Beginners (Python) and Beginners (Blockly), Intermediate and Advanced (offered only in the July edition).

-When does the Challenge start?
+When does the competition start?

-How much does the Challenge cost?
+How much does it cost?

 Who can participate?

-How does the Challenge work?
+How does Python.Comp/Blockly.Comp work?

 To make sure everyone can be included, we teach coding as we go along.
 Each week we release new notes and problems; the notes teach new coding concepts, and the problems challenge them!
 Students can earn points on all problems right up until the end of the competition.

-To answer a Challenge question the student needs to write a computer program and ensure it works correctly.
+To answer a competition question the student needs to write a computer program and ensure it works correctly.
 Once satisfied, they submit their code to the online marking system to determine if the program is correct.
 If the program fails testing feedback is provided and the student has the option of re-submitting.
 Multiple attempts to each question are allowed but after 5 attempts the amount of marks allocated to a finally successful submission diminishes.

 How do I get paid access to the competitions for my students?